REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Related Work

 Robotics and AI researchers have designed algorithms and architectures based on the understanding that robots interacting with the environment through sensors and actuators need both logical and probabilistic reasoning capabilities.
 For instance, architectures have been developed to support hierarchical representation of knowledge and axioms in first-order logic, and probabilistic processing of perceptual information~\cite{Laird:agi08,Langley:aaai06,Talamadupula:TIST10}, while deterministic and probabilistic algorithms have been combined for task and motion planning on robots~\cite{Kaelbling:IJRR13}.
 Another example is the behavior control of a robot that included semantic maps and commonsense knowledge in a probabilistic relational representation, and then used a continual planner to switch between decision-theoretic and classical planning procedures based on degrees of belief~\cite{Hanheide:ijcai11}.
 The performance of such architectures can be sensitive to the choice of threshold for switching between the different planning procedures, and the use of first order logic in these architectures limits the expressiveness and use of commonsense knowledge.
-More recent work has used a three-layered organization of knowledge (instance, default and diagnostic), with knowledge at the higher level modifying that at the lower levels, and a three-layered architecture (competence layer, belief layer and deliberative layer) for distributed control of information flow, combining first-order logic and probabilistic reasoning for open world planning~\cite{Hanheide:AIJ15}.
+More recent work has used a three-layered organization of knowledge (instance, default and diagnostic), with knowledge at the higher level modifying that at the lower levels, and a three-layered architecture (competence layer, belief layer and deliberative layer) for distributed control of information flow, combining first-order logic and probabilistic reasoning for open world planning~\cite{Hanheide:AIJ17}.
 Declarative programming has also been combined with continuous-time planners for path planning in mobile robot teams~\cite{Saribatur:iros14}.
-More recent work has combined a probabilistic extension of ASP with POMDPs for commonsense inference and probabilistic planning in human-robot dialog~\cite{zhang:aaai15}, used a probabilistic extension of ASP to determine some model parameters of POMDPs~\cite{zhang:aaai17}, used ASP-based architecture to support learning of action costs on a robot~\cite{khandelwal:icaps14}, and combined logic programming and relational reinforcement learning to interactively and cumulatively discover domain axioms~\cite{mohan:icdl16} and affordances~\cite{mohan:icaps17}.
+Most of these architectures do not provide a tight coupling between the deterministic and probabilistic components, which has a negative effect on the computational efficiency, reliability and the ability to trust the decisions made.
+More recent work has combined a probabilistic extension of ASP with POMDPs for commonsense inference and probabilistic planning in human-robot dialog~\cite{zhang:aaai15}, used a probabilistic extension of ASP to determine some model parameters of POMDPs~\cite{zhang:aaai17}, and used an ASP-based architecture to support learning of action costs on a robot~\cite{khandelwal:icaps14}.
+ASP-based reasoning has also been combined with reinforcement learning (RL), e.g., to enable an RL agent to only explore relevant actions~\cite{leonetti:AIJ16}, or to compute a sequence of symbolic actions that guides a hierarchical MDP controller computing actions for interacting with the environment~\cite{yang:ijcai18}; an architecture combining ASP-based reasoning with relational RL has been used to interactively and cumulatively discover domain axioms and affordances~\cite{mohan:acs17,mohan:icaps17}.